AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 *Visualization of channel selection methodology showing net ripple power-based selection for pyramidal layer identification (left) and modulation index-based selection for mid stratum radiatum layer identification (right).
 The plots demonstrate how different channels are evaluated and selected based on their electrophysiological signatures.*

 ### Run Settings (`session_{Session_ID}_run_settings.json.gz`)

+Stores the settings and provides an identification mechanism for a run of the pipeline.
+The thresholds stored are what was set in the config file ([united_detector_config.yaml](https://github.com/AngCamp/CampbellMurphy2024/blob/main/SWR_Neuropixels_Detector/united_detector_config.yaml)) used during the execution of the bash script ([run_pipeline.sh](https://github.com/AngCamp/CampbellMurphy2024/blob/main/SWR_Neuropixels_Detector/run_pipeline.sh)) which manages the conda environments for the python scripts used for detection.
+See the [SWR_Neuropixels_Detector](https://github.com/AngCamp/CampbellMurphy2024/blob/main/SWR_Neuropixels_Detector) and the associated [readme](https://github.com/AngCamp/CampbellMurphy2024/blob/main/SWR_Neuropixels_Detector/README.md) for details.
+Pipeline itself is depicted in figure 2 of the manuscript.
+Then in more detail in supplemental figure 1, as well as in the detector folder in [SWR_Neuropixels_Detector/SWRDetectorWorkflow_Data_flow_diagram.jpeg](https://github.com/AngCamp/CampbellMurphy2024/blob/main/SWR_Neuropixels_Detector/SWRDetectorWorkflow_Data_flow_diagram.jpeg).

 **Format**: Single JSON object